Komals-Code4All/SQLAlchemy/README.md

 # SQL Alchamy Tutorial code

-Step-by-step code demonstarting SQLAlchemy
+Step-by-step code demonstrating SQLAlchemy

 https://docs.sqlalchemy.org/en/20/tutorial/index.html#unified-tutorial

 In these first few examples there is no SQL server.
-SQLAlchemy creates a temp SQL DB in memory.
+SQLAlchemy creates a temp SQL database in memory.
 Data inserted into tables is lost when the program ends.

 | Program  | Demonstrating                                    |